What are the aims of this leaflet?

 - Accompanied by obesity or diabetes.

 How can hirsutism be treated?

-In the rare cases where there is an underlying hormonal disorder, the treatment is of the underlying disease.
+In the rare cases where there is an underlying hormonal disorder, the doctor may suggest treating this first.

 Treatments for hirsutism where there is no underlying cause or in association with PCOS include:

 - Shaving.
 Some people think that shaving encourages more hair growth, but this is not true.
 However, the stubble that follows regrowth may be undesirable.
 Frequent shaving can irritate your skin.